nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+#### Use case: Rename tag

+1. User requests to rename a tag
+2. A list of tags display to user
+3. User select a tag to be renamed
+4. User enters the new name for the selected tag
+5. Address book rename the tag
+6. Address update all persons understand the renamed tag with the new tag name Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The selected tag is not valid

+> Error Message shows to user
+  Use case resumes at step 2

 #### Use case: Delete person

 **MSS**